 Next we look at Amazon and Tesla along with their respective CEO/Founders Jeff Bezos and Elon Musk.
 The same story unfold here where what were seemingly overnight successes actually took more than a dozen years to marinate.

-By my calculations, it’s not when a visionary first starts-off, it’s somewhere between 10 and 15 years after the company has been in business.
+By my calculations, the best time to invest in a visionary is not at inception but somewhere between 10 and 15 years after the company has been in business.
 Being completely honest, most of us knew at the time that Jobs, Ellison, Bezos and Musk were all visionaries, but many were not willing to invest in them.
-One expert who was is Cathie Wood who runs ARK and focuses on disruptive innovation.
+One expert is Cathie Wood who runs ARK Invest and focuses on disruptive innovation.
 Her ARK ETFs are clearly an offering for those who want to capitalize on current and future visionaries.
 Keep an eye on ARK Invest and occasionally revisit the four businesses and respective stock charts mentioned in this article.

 This article was originally published in October of 2018 and updated in December 2019.